-Poultry flocks in Canada, Kansas, Washington, Oregon, California, Minnesota, Missouri, Idaho, Arkansas and Wisconsin were annihilated in 2015 by the highly contagious, fast-moving and über-deadly H5N2 avian influenza virus.
+Poultry flocks across the United States and in Canada, were annihilated by a fast-moving, über-deadly avian influenza virus in 2015, 2016, 2017, and again in 2022.
 While Bird Flu has primarily affected commercial poultry populations in the US in recent years, this following information is intended to arm you with the tools you need to help protect your flock from Avian Influenza and the many other diseases that could affect your pet chickens.

 WHAT IS AVIAN INFLUENZA?